The healthcare industry is the largest employer in the United States.

 This is due in large part to the growing healthcare needs of aging baby boomers, who are currently estimated at about 73 million strong.
 About 10,000 baby boomers a day reach retirement age, and by 2030 all boomers will be at least 65.

-For the past ten years in a row, email has been the sales channel generating the highest return on investment.
+For the past twelve years in a row, email has been the sales channel generating the highest return on investment.
 For every $1 spent, email marketing generates $38 in ROI.
 However, the healthcare industry has largely sat this one out.

 This is of course because of HIPAA rules about safeguarding American’s protected health information (PHI).

 If a healthcare provider entrusts PHI to a third party like an email marketing vendor, a business associate agreement (BAA) is required by law.

 The BAA requirement knocks out most standard email marketing vendors from the running for covered entities; most of them won’t sign one.
 This includes Mailchimp and HubSpot, two of the most common tools marketers use.

 However, there are a few vendors that will sign a BAA, such as Salesforce Marketing Cloud and Constant Contact.
 But in both cases, the company’s BAA explicitly states that you cannot use their platform to send HIPAA compliant email which includes PHI.

 This is in contrast to Paubox Marketing which will sign a BAA and allows your patients to read their personalized HIPAA complaint email marketing directly from their inboxes with no extra steps.

 Email marketing is a proven communication method across all industries with a high return on investment, but the healthcare industry hasn’t had a HIPAA compliant email marketing tool to take advantage of it—until Paubox Marketing.